junghoon-vans/vanstil/VSCode/Change-Default-Shell-to-WSL.md

-Change Default Shell to WSL VSCode
+Change Default Shell to WSL
 ---

 1. Click `Ctrl + ,` to open Settings